DannyBen/runfile/README.md

 - Wiki
 - GitHub pages
 - Can we have a colored docopt?
 Would be nice...
-  (working, but causing some issues, will probably abandon).
+  (working, but causing some issues, will probably abandon)